-A 2012 study from Copenhagen, Denmark, found that pregnant people who consumed alcohol during pregnancy gave birth to children who were more likely to be diagnosed with eczema.
-This finding indicates there may be some causal connection between alcohol and eczema, though the exact way it might occur remains unknown.
+In the journal PLOS ONE, a 2012 study from Copenhagen, Denmark, found that pregnant women who consumed alcohol during pregnancy gave birth to children who were more likely to be diagnosed with eczema.
+This finding indicates there may be some causal connection between alcohol and eczema, although the exact way it might occur remains unknown.

 Several MyEczemaTeam members have shared their experiences with alcohol as a flare-up trigger.
 As one member shared, “If I drink red wine, my skin gets really hot, itchy, and inflamed.
 Alcohol consumption and eczema, I have found, are not a good mix for healing the skin.”
 Another stated, “I had too much alcohol last night.
 It started a flare-up.”